Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 This is the basic Morse Code program, I had to look up in blocks how to do the recievedNumber variable, because you can't "set" it to a value.
 Apparently, the recievedNumber variable is built into the "radio" commands.

+v0.11 Design

+This is the basic "charades" program, but with my own custom variables which make it kind of impossible.
+I wasnt sure of the Gesture command, but since the first thing we did in class, I was playing with arrays, so I was relatively up to speed on this.

 ### Midterm project